CARBON TRANSFER

 For the 6 day workshop, I suggest an extra uncharged day is factored in to the schedule to allow your prints to dry.
 This would be an opportunity to have explore the area.

-£280 per day for single, double and triple transfer work for 2 people over seven days is £1960
+£220 per day, per person for single, double and triple transfer work over seven days is £1540

 Full board accommodation can be provided at £110 per day in our home, to include breakfast, lunch and dinner.
 The double bedroom is en-suite in our 400 year old converted Norfolk barn.
 Alternatively there are a number of guest houses locally, I can provide a list of suggested venues.
 You would however need your own transportation, as there is no direct bus service to our house.